 Set the First Tile

 Spread enough mortar to easily cover the bottom of a single tile, and make sure that its entire surface is notched.
 Gently press the first tile into place, aligning two of its edges with the chalk lines in the corner of the layout.
-As you press it down, twist the tile slightly to ensure that it properly sets in the mortar bed below.Continue to 5 of 13 below.
+As you press it down, twist the tile slightly to ensure that it properly sets in the mortar bed below.Continue to 6 of 14 below.

 "Set" the Tile With a Rubber Mallet

 A rubber mallet is a large hammer with a soft rubber head.
 Use this to lightly tap the surface of the marble tile, pressing it more firmly into the mortar.
 However, be careful not to tap too hard, as marble is a relatively soft material and can crack rather easily.
-You also want to avoid moving the tile as you are setting it.Continue to 6 of 13 below.
+You also want to avoid moving the tile as you are setting it.Continue to 7 of 14 below.

 Continue to spread mortar for each tile, then place the tile before moving on to the next one.
 Follow the reference line towards the wall, using it as a guide to keep your placement straight.
 Use tile spacers to maintain consistent spacing between tiles.
 The spacers should be selected for whatever width you have chosen for the joints.
 Spacers help ensure the grout lines are sharp and uniform.